 Singapore Botanic Gardens

 Singapore’s undisputed top Green space is also coincidentally its one and only UNESCO World Heritage Site.
 Situated on over 200 acres of land, the Singapore Botanic Gardens are a horticultural paradise.
 Different kinds of plants take up residence in the park, arranged to form interesting pathways that include bridges, lakes, and ponds.
 It’s huge, sprawling, and can keep you occupied for hours.
-On my last trip to Singapore, I spent 4 hours wandering the park and didn’t even get to see everything.
+This was my favorite green space in Singapore, and on my last trip I spent 4 hours wandering the park and didn’t even get to see everything.

 Highlights include the National Orchid Garden and the Children’s Garden, but you can’t go wrong with exploring any part of the whole park.
 This place is also popular with a lot of locals, who can be seen jogging and exercising around the park throughout the day.
 This makes the botanic gardens perfect for people watching.
-I would highly recommend including this attraction in your itinerary as it is one of Singapore’s top green spaces.
+I would highly recommend including this attraction in your itinerary as it is Singapore’s top green space in my opinion.

 Gardens by the Bay

-But you should definitely pay to enter the two glass conservatories as I think they are THE top things to do in Singapore.
+But you should definitely pay to enter the two glass conservatories as I think they are some of THE top things to do in Singapore.
 The Cloud Forest, which features the second tallest indoor waterfall in the world, features plants that are only located in high altitudes.
 It’s a breathtaking space and one that you would be remiss to not see for yourself.
 The Flower Dome on the other hand is the largest glass greenhouse in the world, and houses plants from every corner of the world.
-This is one of if not the best of Singapore’s top green spaces, and one that shouldn’t be missed.
+This is undoubtedly one of Singapore’s top green spaces, and one that shouldn’t be missed.

 The Jewel